Knife Handle Material - What is available?

 Resins are a very stable material, but they can be brittle.
 I wouldn't want to use it on a knife that would be put under any stress as the material could chip or crack.

-These materials go well on kitchen knifes, EDC carry knives, pocket knives and folding knives.
+These materials go well on kitchen knives, EDC carry knives, pocket knives and folding knives.

 Bone, Antler, Tooth and Horn

-The material can be fragile, especially with things like mammoth tooth that are 10's of thousands of years old.
-Is not stabilised any of this material is at risk of growth and shrinkage depending on the conditions it is kept in.
-This can also lead to the material cracking.
+The material can be fragile, especially with things like mammoth teeth that are 100's or thousands of years old.
+If not stabilised any of this material is at risk of growth and shrinkage depending on the conditions it is kept in.
+This can also lead to material cracking.

 It ages beautifully, bone often developing a rich patina through both age and use.

-These materials go exceptionally well on pocket knifes and folding knives.
+These materials go exceptionally well on pocket knives and folding knives.
 It also makes for a great outdoorsman knife and hunting knife.

 So now you have you handle material sorted, learn about steel types here